 - Guide 1: How to Remove Astaroth Trojan from Windows.

-- Guide 2: Get rid of Astaroth Trojan from Mac OS X.
+- Guide 2: Get rid of Astaroth Trojan on Mac OS X.

-- Guide 3: Remove Astaroth Trojan from Google Chrome.
+- Guide 3: Remove Astaroth Trojan in Google Chrome.

 - Guide 4: Erase Astaroth Trojan from Mozilla Firefox.